 Once you've installed the RAM, and after you've closed up your desktop safely and properly, you can start up your computer.
 The system should recognize the new RAM automatically.
 Now your desktop will boot up faster, run applications more efficiently and switch between programs with noticeable ease.

-For lots more information on RAM and computer technology, see the links on the next page.
+For lots more information on RAM and computer technology, see the links below.